inkandswitch/patchwork/core/elements/src/isolated-patchwork-view/SECURITY.md

 **Mitigation:** Scope registry queries to the tool's own context — e.g., only allow `getFallbackTool` for the document URL the tool was initialized with and documents it was explicitly granted.

-## 6. IndexedDB: not directly vulnerable, but reachable through repo
+## 7. IndexedDB: not directly vulnerable, but reachable through repo

 **Location:** `srcdoc.ts:217` (Repo created with no storage adapter)

 The srcdoc iframe has an opaque origin so it cannot access the host's IndexedDB directly.
 The iframe's ephemeral Repo is created without `IndexedDBStorageAdapter`.
 Good — this is safe.

 **However:** The host Repo connected via `MessageChannelNetworkAdapter` at `index.ts:562` is backed by IndexedDB.
-Since there's no document-level filtering (vulnerability #1), a tool can use the repo channel to reach documents that are only in IndexedDB (never explicitly loaded in the current session).
+Since there's no document-level filtering (vulnerability #2), a tool can use the repo channel to reach documents that are only in IndexedDB (never explicitly loaded in the current session).
 The tool doesn't touch IndexedDB directly, but effectively has read/write access to its contents through the repo.

 **Clearing IndexedDB:** A tool cannot directly call `indexedDB.deleteDatabase()` on the host's databases (opaque origin prevents it).
-But via vulnerability #1, a tool could **corrupt or delete document contents** via `handle.change()` on any document, which the host repo would persist to IndexedDB.
+But via vulnerability #2, a tool could **corrupt or delete document contents** via `handle.change()` on any document, which the host repo would persist to IndexedDB.
 This is functionally equivalent to clearing data.

+Note that vulnerability #1 (host-context plugin execution) makes this even worse — a malicious plugin entry module runs in the host context and *can* call `indexedDB.deleteDatabase()` directly.

-## 7. `eval` / dynamic code execution in the iframe (LOW)
+## 8. `eval` / dynamic code execution in the iframe (LOW)

 **Location:** CSP `script-src 'unsafe-eval'` in `srcdoc.ts:364`